Take a 1-min quiz to get a meal & workout plan Male Female

 1. Exercise

-Exercise helps reduce cellulite in several ways (6).
+Exercise helps reduce cellulite in several ways (8).
 First, it helps burn fat.
-When you exercise, you create an energy deficit in your body.
-This means that you are burning more calories than you are consuming (8).
+When you exercise, you can create an energy deficit in your body as long as you don’t go over your daily caloric intake limit.
+An energy deficit means that you’re burning more calories than you’re consuming (10).

 As a result, your body will start to burn stored fat for energy.
 This includes the fat cells that make up cellulite.